Skip to content

 11. National Archaeological Museum

 The National Archaeological Museum of Sardinia is a must-visit for history enthusiasts.
 Located in Cagliari, the museum houses an extensive collection of artefacts and relics that provide insight into the rich and diverse history of the island.
 Visitors can explore prehistoric, Nuragic, Phoenician, Punic, Roman, Byzantine, and Islamic artefacts, offering a comprehensive view of Sardinia’s past.
 The museum also showcases a wide range of archaeological finds, including jewellery, pottery, tools, and statues, allowing visitors to step back in time and imagine what life was like in ancient Sardinia.
-With its impressive collection and engaging exhibits, the National Archaeological Museum provides a fascinating glimpse into the island’s past and is a must-see for anyone interested in Sardinian history and culture.
+With its impressive collection and engaging exhibits, the National Archaeological Museum provides a fascinating glimpse into the island’s past.
+It is a must-see for anyone interested in Sardinian history and culture.

 12. Molentargius Saline Regional Park